Yrahcaz7/The-Septenary-Forest/docs/upgrades.md

 - `layer`: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.

 - `id`: **assigned automagically**.
 It's the "key" which the upgrade was stored under, for convenient access.
-The upgrade in the example's id is 11.
+The upgrade in the example's id is `11`.

 - `branches`: **optional**.
 This is primarially useful for upgrade trees.
 An array of upgrade ids.
 A line will appear from this upgrade to all of the upgrades in the list.
 Alternatively, an entry in the array can be a 2-element array consisting of the upgrade id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
 A third element in the array optionally specifies line width.

-Additional features:

-- `color`: **optional**.
+> - `color` (additional feature): **optional**.
 The background color of the upgrade if it can be purchased.
 (A string in hex format with a `#`.)
 The default is the color of the layer the upgrade belongs to.
 Can be a function.

 By default, upgrades use the main prestige currency for the layer.
 You can include these to change them (but it needs to be a Decimal):